aditichoudharyecon/aditichoudharyecon.github.io/_pages/teaching.md

 - **ECON 4010: Intermediate Microeconomics**, University of Georgia (2023)
 - **ECON 2106: Principles of Microeconomics**, University of Georgia (2023)
 - **ECON 230D2: Microeconomic Theory**, McGill University (2018)
+-
+**Outstanding Teaching Assistant Award**, Center for Teaching and Learning, University of Georgia (2025–26)

 ## Student Feedback
 > "She is patient with students and is happy to help them solve problems during office hours."